 This guide will help you get started using vector tiles (MBTiles) – lightweight tiles that are efficient and quick to render, letting you create customised, high-resolution, beautiful mapping.

 In response to customer feedback on preferred data formats, a growing number of OS products have been made available in vector tile format, including OS Open Zoomstack, OS VectorMap Local, Code-Point with Polygons, Boundary-Line, OS Terrain 50, OS Open Roads and OS MasterMap Greenspace Layer, to name a few.
-We also have the OS Vector Tile API on the if you want to connect directly to OS-hosted vector tiles.
+We also have the OS Vector Tile API on the OS Data Hub if you want to connect directly to OS-hosted vector tiles.

 Vector tiles are clipped tiles, or grid squares, composed of layers of vector features which are optimised for caching, scaling, and producing map imagery quickly.
 They serve in a similar way to raster tiles but have the added functionality of being customisable by users.